Kiran090303/Data-Visualization-AWS/README.md

 # Data-Visualization-AWS
-"Created Data Visualization Using Amazon S3 And Amazon QuickSight , While Working With A Large Dataset Of Best-Selling Amazon Products"
+"Created Data Visualization Using Amazon S3 And Amazon QuickSight , While Working With A Large Dataset Of Covid-19"

 ***Created The S3 Bucket:-***